Symphytum officinale

 Symphytum officinale is a perennial flowering plant in the family Boraginaceae.
-Along with thirty four other species of Symphytum, it is known as comfrey.
+Along with thirty four other species of Symphytum, it is known as comfrey (from the Latin confervere to 'heal' or literally to 'boil together', referring to uses in ancient traditional medicine).
+Internal or long-term topical use of comfrey is discouraged due to its strong potential to cause liver toxicity.

 To differentiate it from other members of the genus Symphytum, this species is known as common comfrey or true comfrey.
-Other English names include Quaker comfrey, cultivated comfrey, boneset, knitbone, consound, and slippery-root.
+Other English names include boneset, knitbone, consound, and slippery-root.

 It is native to Europe, growing in damp, grassy places.
-It is locally frequent throughout Ireland and Britain on river banks and ditches.
-It occurs elsewhere, including North America, as an introduced species and sometimes a weed.
+It is found throughout Ireland and Britain on river banks and ditches.
+It occurs in North America as an introduced species and weed.
 The flowers are mostly visited by bumblebees.
-Internal or long-term topical use of comfrey is discouraged due to its strong potential to cause liver toxicity.

 History

 Over centuries, comfrey was cultivated in Asia, Europe, and the United Kingdom as a vegetable and herbal medicine.
 Its early common names, knitbone or boneset, reflect its historical use by poultices of leaves and roots to treat sprains, bruises or bone fractures.
 Also the roots could be mashed then packed around a broken limb, when dried they formed a hardened 'plaster cast'.